Tuesday, 16 February 2016

 NOTE: There is a death record for a Daniel Rodwell in Wortham dated 1782.
 This record must list Daniel's name in error, because it is supposed to be for a female.
 Also many records refer to Daniel as a family man in the following years.
 My guess is that the record was supposed to be for one of Daniel's sisters.

-Daniel Rodwell's date of death is unknown.
+Daniel Rodwell's date of death is listed as 1799 at Suffolk aged 48 (Geneanet).
 Elizabeth Rodwell nee Coppin died in 1830 at the age of 66, and was buried at Wortham on 13 Sep 1830.

 b) James Rodwell (1762-1826)